anamorai/Weatherforecast/README.md

 ## Features

-- A series of prompts for password criteria including:
-- Length of password: At least 8 characters but no more than 128.
-- Character types: Lowercase, Uppercase, Numeric and Special characters ($@%&*, etc)
-- Code validates for each input and requires at least one character type to be selected
+* A dashboard with form inputs.
+* Allows a user to search for a city and then see the current weather conditions and a 5 day forecast for that city.
+* Search history stored in local storage.

 ## Credits

 I would like to refrence my bootcamp course, EdX and my tutor Praktiko for the great lessons provided which gave me the skills necessary to be able to complete this project.
+I would also like to reference W3Schools for the plethora of information that I have been able to learn from.
+I would also like to give credit to my tutors for guiding me in this project and being a great support.

 ## License